pinyotae/vidcap_pacer/README.md

 ## Installation
 We provide a binary for Windows 11 64 bit.
 Please follow the steps below.
-1. Download pre-built opencvworld libary.
+1. Download pre-built opencv_world libary.
 2. Download VidCap Pacer executable.
-Put it in the same folder.
+Put it in the same folder as the opencv_world library.
 3. Download a video capture settings JSON file.
 This is a program parameter template that you will edit before real use.
 4. Install [VC++ redistributable Runtime for VC17 (Visual C++ 2022) 64 bits](https://aka.ms/vs/17/release/vc_redist.x64.exe).